unkdrew/techhive.drewwei.com/README.md

   * For each of the outstanding/outdated dependency
     * Run command: `npm install DEPENDENCY——NAME@latest --save`
     * e.g. `npm install gatsby@latest --save`
-  * Reproduce the version lock of this package's dependency closure after any depdency upgrade
+  * Reproduce the version lock of this package's dependency closure after any dependency upgrade
     * Run command: `npm shrinkwrap --dev`

 #### 3.2 To run the website locally on your machine